adam-batson/garden-guardin/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;In _Garden Guardin'_, you are a gardener trying to drive off pests in the garden.
 This game is very heavily inspired by Gnat Attack from Mario Paint.

-&nbsp;&nbsp;&nbsp;&nbsp;Click on the pests to whack them with your spade.
-Pests come in waves, and some do not do any harm to you, while others do.
-You can only take 3 hits so avoid projectiles!
+&nbsp;&nbsp;&nbsp;&nbsp;You start with 3 lives but can have up to 5.
+You will gain 1 life every minute up to the max.
+Tiny aphids are quick but harmless, while the wasps will sting if you get close.
+Click to hit them first!

 &nbsp;&nbsp;&nbsp;&nbsp;When you whack 100 pests, the boss will appear!
-You can defeat it in 20 hits, but it uses several attacks against you.
+You can defeat it in 20 hits, but it can swipe at you and scatter rocky dirt everywhere to hurt you.

 # **Installation**